How to clean Silestone countertops

 Silestone does not absorb liquid, so it’s very hard to stain the stone.
 However, if a spill has been missed and allowed to dry on, you may be wondering how to remove it.
-The short answer is with gentle cleaning products and a non-abrasive no-scratch cloth.
-However, if that won’t cut it, the official Silestone cleaning guide can be found on the Consentino website and gives information for how to use more intensive cleaning solutions without damaging the stone.
+The short answer is with gentle cleaning products and a non-abrasive no-scratch scouring pad.
+However, if that won’t cut it, the official Silestone cleaning guide can be found on the Consentino website and gives information on how to use more intensive cleaning solutions without damaging the stone.

 Bringing back the shine

-If your Silestone worktop starts to look dull or matte rather than shiny and lustrous it’s easy to take action.
-The most common cause is a build up of grease, wax or cleaning products.
+If your Silestone kitchen or bathroom worktop starts to look dull or matte rather than shiny and lustrous it’s easy to take action.
+The most common cause is a build-up of grease, wax or cleaning products.
 If you suspect that grease is the culprit, washing up liquid is an excellent choice to cut through food grease.
-Where a build up of wax or other products used to clean the surface is suspected, it’s best to use a specialist spray that’s suitable for stone worktops.
-This will usually cut through the build up and let the finished stone’s sheen shine through, making it look as good as new.
+Where a build-up of wax or other products used to clean the surface is suspected, it’s best to use a specialist spray that’s suitable for stone worktops.
+This will usually cut through the build-up and let the finished stone’s sheen shine through, making it look as good as new.

 Repairing damage to Silestone worktops